ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak2247/datasheet.md

 ##### Power Supply

-RAK2247 WisLink LPWAN Concentrator must be supplied through the **3.3 Vaux** pins by a **DC power supply**.
-The voltage must be stable, because during this operation the current drawn from 3.3 Vaux can vary significantly, based on the power consumption profile of the SX1301 chip (see [**SX1301 DS**](https://www.semtech.com/products/wireless-rf/lora-core/sx1301#documentation) datasheet).
+RAK2247 WisLink LPWAN Concentrator must be supplied through the **3.3&nbsp;Vaux** pins by a **DC power supply**.
+The voltage must be stable, because during this operation the current drawn from 3.3&nbsp;Vaux can vary significantly, based on the power consumption profile of the SX1301 chip (see [**SX1301 DS**](https://www.semtech.com/products/wireless-rf/lora-core/sx1301#documentation) datasheet).

 ##### SPI Interface